Placement (electronic design automation): Basic techniques

-At early time, placement of integrated circuits is handled by combinatorial approaches.
-When IC design was of thousand-gate scale, simulated annealing methodologies such as TimberWolf exhibits the best performance.
-As IC design entered million-scale integration, placement was achieved by recursive hyper-graph partitioning like Capo.
+Early techniques for placement of integrated circuits can be categorized as combinatorial optimization.
+For IC designs with thousands or tens of thousands of components, simulated annealing methodologies such as TimberWolf exhibits the best results.
+When IC designs grew to millions of components, placement leveraged hypergraph partitioning using nested-partitioning frameworks such as Capo.
+Combinatorial methods directly prevent component overlaps but struggle with interconnect optimization at large scale.
+They are typically stochastic and can produce very different results for the same input when launched multiple times.

-Quadratic placement later outperformed combinatorial solutions in both quality and stability.
+Analytical methods for global placement model interconnect length by a continuous function and minimize this function directly subject to component density constraints.
+These methods run faster and scale better than combinatorial methods, but do not prevent component overlaps and must be postprocessed by combinatorial methods for detailed placement.

+Quadratic placement is an early analytical method that models interconnect length by a quadratic function and uses high-performance quadratic optimization techniques.
+When it was developed, it demonstrated competitive quality of results and also stability, unlike combinatorial methods.
 GORDIAN formulates the wirelength cost as a quadratic function while still spreading cells apart through recursive partitioning.
 The algorithm models placement density as a linear term into the quadratic cost function and solves the placement problem by pure quadratic programming.
+A common enhancement is weighting each net by the inverse of its length on the previous iteration.
+Provided the process converges, this minimizes an objective linear in the wirelength.
 The majority of modern quadratic placers (KraftWerk, FastPlace, SimPL) follow this framework, each with different heuristics on how to determine the linear density force.

-Nonlinear placement presents better performance over other categories of algorithms.
-The approach in first models wirelength by exponential (nonlinear) functions and density by local piece-wise quadratic functions, in order to achieve better accuracy thus quality improvement.
-Follow-up academic works mainly include APlace and NTUplace.
+Nonlinear placement models wirelength by exponential (nonlinear) functions and density by local piece-wise quadratic functions, in order to achieve better accuracy thus quality improvement.
+Follow-up academic work includes APlace and NTUplace.

-ePlace is the state of the art global placement algorithm.
-It spreads instances apart by simulating an electrostatic field, which introduces the minimum quality overhead thus achieves the best performance.
+ePlace is a state-of-the-art global placement algorithm.
+It spreads instances apart by simulating an electrostatic field, which minimizes quality overhead thus achieves good performance.

+In 2021, Google Brain reported good results from the use of AI techniques (in particular, reinforcement learning) for the placement problem.
+However, this result is quite controversial, as the paper does not contain head-to-head comparisons to existing placers, and is difficult to replicate due to proprietary content.
+At least one initially favorable commentary has been retracted upon further review.